Max Kless

 • Last swipe good?
 There might be another.

 Either way, “one more swipe” makes sense inside the system.
-You are not irrational.
+You aren’t irrational.
 You are responding appropriately to uncertainty.

 This is also why blunt interruptions fail.
 If the system trained “keep going” under uncertainty, a pop-up saying “take a break” has to compete with a learned strategy.
 Not a fair fight.